ReinhardKeil/IoT_App/ProposedStructure/Proposals.md

     <clayer type="Board" name="./Board/MIMXRT1050-EVKB/Board.clayer.yml" directory="./clayers/Board/SensorIn"/>
   </csolution>
 ```
 The required layer could be identified based on the `provided:` interfaces.
+The `required:` interfaces can be defined by the other layers.

 The `<csolution>` element could also contain different types with:

   - `cproject` a generic example projects
   - `cimage` a pre-build image that should be added to a csolution
   - `clayer` a software layer